LostAquilae/Expression_Swap/README.md

 ## Different branches
 We made multiple branches to have a proper seperation of the different results.

-- master

-Swap facial expressions between two faces both taken by the camera.

 - cam-to-image

 Transfer facial expressions from a face filmed by the camera to the face on a selected image.

-- cam-1-face
+- simple-swap

 Transfer facial expressions from a face to another face both taken by the camera.

+- double-swap

+Swap facial expressions between two faces both taken by the camera.

 ## How to use Expression Swap
 You must have cmake, dlib and opencv installed on your machine.